mbedini/Reproducible-workflow_HCP-MEG/README.md

 MNE-BIDS_docu) to ‘BIDS-ify’ the data, and finally PyBIDS to query and manipulate the dataset (pybids_docu).

-Results: Although some of the MNE-Python modules employed are no longer maintained, and can be therefore at first challenging to work with, overall the integration of the computational tools reported provides an effective way to interact with the HCP-MEG data.
-This project offers an example of a fully reproducible and version-controlled workflow for the HCP-MEG data, from downloading, preparing, and analyzing this dataset potentially all the way to storing the results and code in a public repository.
+Results: Overall the integration of the computational tools reported provides an effective way to interact with the HCP-MEG data.
+This project provides a fully reproducible and version-controlled workflow for the HCP-MEG data, from downloading, preparing, and analyzing this dataset potentially all the way to storing the results and code in a public repository.